AasaiAlangaram/PIC-MCU-Interface-Programs/README.md

 -------------------------------
 -- To understand about the registers used in configuring digital I/O.\
 -- To know about the basic concept of input/output devices such as Led, Relay, Motors, Switch, Digital sensors, Matrix keypad and seven segment.\
--- To understand the programming concept for interfacing those I/O devices with pic microcontroller.\
+-- To understand the programming concept for interfacing those I/O devices with pic microcontroller.

-REGISTERS USED:
+***REGISTERS USED***:\
 TRIS – Directional Register
 -- It is 8 bit register. \
 -- This register states either the pin act as input () or output ().\
 -- If TRIS bit is 1  Input\
--- If TRIS bit is 0  Output\
+-- If TRIS bit is 0  Output

-Syntax:
+Syntax:\
 `
 TRISX=0b8bit_binary_value; (or)
 TRISX=0X8bit_hexadecimal_value;